pbprasad99/big_moves/README.md

 ![Big Moves](images/bigmoves.png)

 A CLI application to trace the relationship between financial media narrative and price movements of stocks.
-Uses linear regression to identify big moves.
+Uses segmented linear regression to identify and highlight big moves and summarizes the news flow progressing through segments.

 ## Features

-- Identifies sustained upward price movements over a specified time window
+- Divides chart into segments using segmented linear regression and highlights big moves.
-- Fetches relevant news articles around the dates of significant moves
+- Summarizes news narrative as we progress trough the segments.
-- Configurable threshold for what constitutes a "significant" move
+- Configurable percentage threshold for what constitutes a big move
 - Customizable time window for analysis

 ## Quick Start